jeanadrien/gatling-mqtt-protocol/README.md

 ## Compatibility

 Here is the _Gatling-MQTT-Protocol_ vs. _Gatling_ version compatibility table.
-Older versions of Gatling are not supported.
+Note that Gatling v2.1 is not supported.

 * [v1.0] is built with Gatling sources _v2.2.3_.

 ## Contributing

 Yes, please.
-Feature requests, bug report and fixes, comments.
+Feature requests, bug reports, fixes, comments.

-Please also use this [code style](gatling-mqtt-protocol-style.xml) file for IntelliJ
+Please use this [code style](gatling-mqtt-protocol-style.xml) file for IntelliJ

 ## Acknowledgments

-_Gatling-MQTT-Protocol_ is a rewrite of [Gatling-MQTT](https://github.com/mnogu/gatling-mqtt) plugin which provides a mqtt connect+publish stress test also based on _Fusesource_ MQTT Client.
+_Gatling-MQTT-Protocol_ is a rewrite of [Gatling-MQTT](https://github.com/mnogu/gatling-mqtt) plugin.
+Another unofficial Gatling plugin which provides a MQTT connect+publish stress test, also based on _Fusesource_ MQTT Client.

-This extended plugin increases the flexibility in the MQTT scenario.
-It enables MQTT actions and thus it allows measurement of server performance at a command level.
-It also provides tools to customize the behaviour of the MQTT clients during the performance tests.
+In this extended version, we aim to increase flexibility in MQTT scenario and provide better performance metrics.

 The protocol configuration DSL is widely compliant with by _Gatling-MQTT_